Skip to main content

 Vance-Granville Community College and Henderson-based Charles Boyd Chevrolet Buick GMC are teaming up to try to meet the demand for more skilled workers in the automotive service field.

-According to Tony Crabtree, the service manager for the dealership, VGCC and Charles Boyd have worked together for many years, particularly through the college’s Automotive Systems Technology program.
+According to Tony Crabtree, the service manager for the dealership, VGCC and Charles Boyd have worked together for many years, particularly through the College’s Automotive Systems Technology program.
 The company is also a longtime supporter of the VGCC Endowment Fund and was a sponsor of the recent 35th annual Golf Tournament.
 Now, however, the dealership is working for an enhanced partnership, because of the urgent need to build a pipeline of future employees.

 “Technicians are getting scarce,” Crabtree said.
 “Automotive is a good field to go into, because the demand is there, so technicians are making great money.
 VGCC is stepping up to help us get more students interested in this career.”